Skip to main content

 project_idstringYesThe project ID

-namestringYesDisplay name for the new dimension (e.g., Region, Product Category)
+namestringYesDisplay name for the new dimension (e.g. Region, Product Category)

-groupsarrayNoGroups defining how values are categorized.
-Each group has a name and filter.
-Groups are evaluated in order — first match wins
+groupsarrayNoEach group has a name and filter.
+Groups are evaluated in order — first match wins.
+Traffic not matching any group falls into the auto-appended Other group

 session_idstringYesSession ID returned by analyze_request